davidjb/telstra.mobile/README.rst

 -------

 * ``bin/send-credit`` - sends credit to a nominated Telstra prepaid phone number by utilising the relevant USSD menus and options.
+This script can automatically run based on a number of conditions when called (such as target account balance and expiry).

 Useful links